Henry Lemaître Auger

 Henry Lemaître Auger (1873–1948) was a Canadian politician and a two-term Member of the Legislative Assembly of Quebec.

-Background
+Early life

-He was born in Massachusetts on May 2, 1873 and married Marie-Éva Héroux in Trois-Rivières, Mauricie in 1906.
+He was born in West Boylston, Massachusetts on May 2, 1873, to Honoré Lemaître Auger and Marie-Élisabeth Héroux.
+The family immigrated to Quebec in 1878.
+He married Marie-Éva Héroux in Trois-Rivières, Mauricie in 1906.

 City Councillor

 He ran for a seat on the city council of Montreal in 1930 and won against incumbent Damase Généreux.
 He represented the district of Saint-Jacques.
 He was re-elected in 1932 and 1934.
 He resigned in 1936 to enter provincial politics.

-Member of the legislature
+Member of the Legislature

 Auger ran as a Conservative candidate in the provincial district of Montréal–Saint-Jacques in the 1935 election and won.

 He joined Maurice Duplessis's Union Nationale and was re-elected in the 1936 election.
 He was appointed to the Cabinet and served as Minister of Colonization until he was defeated by the Liberal candidate Joseph-Roméo Toupin in the 1939 election.